NatSilprasert/react-portfolio/README.md

-# Modern Portfolio Website with React & TailwindCSS
+# Modern Portfolio Website with ReactJS & TailwindCSS

 build a modern portfolio website with responsive design using React, TailwindCSS, and Lucide Icons.